nartallax/runtyper/README.md

 Mainly intended for validation.
 Other uses are possible, but not really kept in mind.

 TBD:
-POSSIBLE CAVEATS (inferrence, code bloat, many things not supported because of too complex behaviour) why types inferred the way they are module pruning optional === undefined
+POSSIBLE CAVEATS (inferrence, code bloat (with external modules), many things not supported because of too complex behaviour, complicated imports) why types inferred the way they are module pruning optional === undefined